PART IIBills of Exchange (continued)

 (a) in all the provinces,

-(i) Sundays, New Year’s Day, Good Friday, Victoria Day, Canada Day, Labour Day, Remembrance Day and Christmas Day,
+(i) Sundays, New Year’s Day, Good Friday, Victoria Day, Canada Day, Labour Day, National Day for Truth and Reconciliation, which is observed on September 30, Remembrance Day and Christmas Day,

 (ii) the birthday (or the day fixed by proclamation for the celebration of the birthday) of the reigning Sovereign,